Getting Married in the Western Isles (Na h-Eileanan Siar) – Your Civil Ceremony

 Religious/Belief System Ceremony

 If you are being married by a religious celebrant or other belief system celebrant, paperwork is still submitted to the registrar six to eight weeks before the date of the wedding.
-Details of fees.
+Details of Registration Service Fees

 You will need to contact the celebrant of your choice to make arrangements for your ceremony